Immunosuppression in Transplantation

 Long-Term Maintenance Therapy

-Gradually after transplantation, rejection prophylaxis can be reduced (i.e. steroid tapering and gradually lowering of CNI levels), as the patient enters the late maintenance phase.
-Regimens vary between centres and patients, however patients typically end tailored to one or two treatments.
+Gradually after transplantation, rejection prophylaxis doses can be reduced (i.e. steroid tapering and gradually lowering of CNI levels), as the patient enters the late maintenance phase.
+Regimens vary between centres and patients, however patients typically end up tailored to one or two treatments.

 Key Points